 CCBBI TMS Operating and Safety Policies

 Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique that is widely used in cognitive neuroscience and clinical research.
 The Center for Cognitive and Behavioral Brain Imaging (CCBBI) at The Ohio State University has acquired a MagVenture TMS system to support cutting-edge research in this area.
+This manual provides a centralized resource to guide investigators and staff in the safe and effective use of TMS at CCBBI.

 Overview of the MagVenture TMS System

-The CCBBI TMS facility includes a MagPro X100 Magnetic Stimulator, C-B60 Butterfly and Cool-B65 Figure-8 coils, an adjustable Superflex Arm for precise coil positioning, and a Localite TMS Navigator system (Research Premium Edition) for MRI-based neuronavigation.
+The CCBBI TMS facility includes a Magventure MagPro X100 Magnetic Stimulator, C-B60 Butterfly and Cool-B65 Figure-8 coils, an adjustable Superflex Arm for precise coil positioning, and a Localite TMS Navigator system (Research Premium Edition) for MRI-based neuronavigation.
 These resources are maintained by the center and are available to all CCBBI-affiliated investigators.
 While priority is given to internal CCBBI users, the system is available to approved users on a first-come, first-served basis.
 Please note that the TMS system at CCBBI is intended for use only with adult participants who are capable of providing informed consent.

 For questions regarding administrative and procedural processes, please contact Dr. Tram (tram.1@osu.edu).
 For technical and safety questions, please contact Dr. Li (li.2327@osu.edu) or Dr. Gorka (gorka.21@osu.edu).
 General inquiries can be directed to CCBBI Service (ccbbi.service@osu.edu).